 Source : Sosafe

 AI-powered attacks use advanced technologies like artificial intelligence to make cyberattacks.
-They can automatically exploit weaknesses in the systems.it adapt to security defenses, and carry out attacks on a larger scale.
+They can automatically exploit weaknesses in the systems.
+They adapt to security defenses.
+They carry out attacks on a larger scale.
 This makes them much harder to notice and defend against.

 How AI-Powered Attacks Work?